UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Investment choices

-Like eToro and XTB, Freetrade also offers the chance to buy fractional shares – a great option for investors not wanting to commit much money when starting out.
-However, fractional share trading is only available on U.S. stocks, and not on U.K. or EU-listed shares, which is a shame.
-This is because the U.K. tax regulator, HMRC, has not clarified whether fractional shares held in ISAs should be eligible for the tax-free benefits.
+Like eToro, Robinhood, and XTB, Freetrade also offers the chance to buy fractional shares – a great option for investors not wanting to commit much money when starting out.
+However, fractional share trading is only available on U.S. stocks, and not on U.K. and EU-listed shares or ETFs, which is a shame, but something Freetrade says it’s working on offering eventually.

 Feature Freetrade logoFreetrade